THE ULTIMATE ILLINOIS BUCKET LIST BOOK!

 Released in 2021: The Secret Life of Postcards

-Released in a limited manner, this book is available only from the Kankakee County Museum gift shop or from the author (send an email request).
+Limited release in Feb.
+2022.
+This book is available only from the Kankakee County Museum gift shop (call 815-932-5279), or from the author (send an email request).

 Postcards were once a popular and important form of communication, much like the cell phone text of the 21st century, but with beauty, art, and symbolism.
 Upon researching her maternal grandmother’s large vintage postcard collection (1906 - 1930s), Holmes connected the dots on the history of not just a family but of a generation/culture.